Omegapy/My-Academics-Portfolio/Programming-3-CSC450/README.md

 Program Description:

 The program is a small procedural C++ program that prompts a user to enter three integer values,
 validates the input values as integers and stores the values using raw pointers.

-Note:
-- The standard integer is typically 4 bytes, it is platform-dependent.
-- The Program accepts whitespaces to be entered before and/or after the integer value.
-- The program follows the following SEI CERT C/C++ Coding Standard:
-    - EXP34-C. Do not dereference null pointers
-    - EXP53-CPP.
-Do not read uninitialized memory
-    - ERR50-CPP.
-Do not abruptly terminate the program
-    - ERR51-CPP.
-Handle all exceptions
-    - ERR56-CPP.
-Guarantee exception safety
-    - ERR57-CPP.
-Do not leak resources when handling exceptions
-    - MEM50-CPP.
-Do not access freed memory
-    - MEM51-CPP.
-Properly deallocate dynamically allocated resources
-    - MEM57-CPP.
-Avoid using default operator new for over-aligned types
-    - INT50-CPP.
-Do not cast to an out-of-range enumeration value
-    - STR50-CPP.
-Guarantee that storage for strings has sufficient space
-      for character data and the null terminator

 ⚠️ My notes:
 - The simple C++ console application is in file CTA-3-integerPointers.cpp